Privacy - General Provisions

-- Data obtained by The Noise Chap is used in the audiometry process itself.
-The majority of the data is then returned to the individual and not kept by The Noise Chap or passed to any other person or body.
+Data obtained by The Noise Chap is used in the audiometry process itself.
+The majority of the data is then returned to the individual and not kept by The Noise Chap or passed to any other person or body, including the Client.
 The Client (employer) will receive audiometry results (in the form of the same audiograms also given to the individual) along with short notes on people with specific hearing-related problems only.
-All other data is not retained by either The Noise Chap or the Client beyond it's use in undertaking the hearing test.
+All other data is not retained by either The Noise Chap or the Client beyond its use in undertaking the hearing test.
 In plain language - the health questionnaires are given back to the individual attendee and not retained.

 Data may be transferred outside the EU as part of the backup process to guard against data loss.
 In such cases all data is fully encrypted and unreadable by any 3rd parties, even if they try to access it.

-- Individuals cannot refuse to divulge personal relevant information during a hearing test appointment as it is required for compliance with a legislative need.
+Individuals cannot refuse to divulge personal relevant information during a hearing test appointment as it is required for compliance with a legislative need.
 The obligation placed on individuals to 'co-operate' in the audiometry process within the Noise Regs. remains in place and over-rides any desire not to divulge information.
 Non-compliance with this would be treated in the employer’s disciplinary process in exactly the same was as any other non-compliance with a legislative requirement at work.

 As personal information gathered by The Noise Chap may at times be given reluctantly, The Noise Chap takes a very strong stance on limiting the personal data retained.
-This is explained at length here, but guarantees that neither The Noise Chap nor the employer retain any data which is not necessary for the legislative compliance.
+This guarantees that neither The Noise Chap nor the employer retain any data which is not necessary for the legislative compliance.